Atlassian Jira Service Management

 See Invite a user from Atlassian Support for instructions.

-Login your Jira instance with the account that VSOC uses for authentication.
-Click your account icon on the top right corner, then click Manage account.
+Log into the Jira instance with the account that VSOC uses for authentication.
+Click the account icon on the top right corner, then click Manage account.

-Click Account Preferences on the left side, then under Time zone click the current time zone; in the dropdown list, select UTC.
-This account which VSOC uses to connect to your JIRA instance will use UTC as its time zone.
+Click Account Preferences.
+Under Time zone, click the current time zone; in the dropdown list, select UTC.
+The account that vSOC uses to connect to Jira will then operate in the UTC time zone.

 Configuring D3 SOAR to Work with Atlassian Jira Service Management